jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-08-09-tigervnc-windows-to-mac.md

 ---
-title: Set Up TigerVNC on Windows, and Use RDP to Access a Mac
+title: Set Up TigerVNC on Windows to Access a Mac
 layout: post
 date: '2025-08-09'
 description: TigerVNC is an open-source VNC server and client, providing a graphical interface for remote control of computers, while RDP is built into most versions of Windows, allowing easy remote desktop access.
-intro: "In this blog post, we will walk through downloading and setting up TigerVNC on Windows, enabling VNC on a Mac, and connecting from Windows using RDP."
+intro: "In this blog post, we will walk through downloading and setting up TigerVNC on Windows, enabling VNC on a Mac, and connecting from Windows.."
 lang: en_US
 image: "/static/assets/img/blog/2025/tigervnc-windows-to-mac/tigervnc-windows-to-mac.png"
 keywords: windows,mac,vnc